 Turkish Green Beans come out surprisingly and deliciously intact even though they are cooked in a pressure cooker for 18 minutes.
 It is probably the generous amount of olive oil that helps them keep their integrity, while tomato, garlic and hot pepper add to the flavor.

 I'm sorry to say that the store-bought green beans, young and thin as they always seem to come these days, did not turn out as well as my homegrown pickings.
 I guess even the additions to the pot can't overcome the blandness of those wimpy beans.
-I put half the recipe in the freezer right away, because their flavor and texture are just as nice after being set by frozen for a few months.
+I put half the recipe in the freezer right away, because their flavor and texture are just as nice after being frozen for a few months.

 Right now I just want to get this post up, so the recipes will have to come later, and also will be included when I create a page on my blog -- soon, I hope -- where I can link to all of the recipes I've ever shared, including these beans and ratatouille.
 There are a few that I haven't written down anywhere else, and I need the reference at least for myself, so I can know whether I've already written about a particular dish, and also to remember how to make some of them that were sudden inspirations.